individkid/sidegeo/README.md

   * --metric funtion name, facet specifications for term values
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
-  * --media binds Lua expression to evaluate when stock changes
+  * --script binds Lua expression to evaluate when stock changes
   * --color takes plane subscript and decoration
-  * --canvas takes plane subscript and stylus type and motions
-  * --bitmap takes plane subscript and texture specification
-  * --saver takes plane subscript and timewheel value for colors
-  * --window takes plane subscript and file to decorate facets with
+  * --jump takes plane subscript and fork exec arguments
-  * --picture is like window except pierce point is fixed
-  * --mirror is like window except tetrahedron is fixed
   * --action attaches Lua function to boundary to be activated by click
   * --configure pore, membrane, interpolate, texture, rate
   * --inject specifies command line option to inject